 This session marks the launch of a new LawTransform research unit on "Natural Resources & Climate Lawfare".
 Water is a vital, valuable and highly contested natural resource.
-In 2010 a UN resolution recognized the independent human right to water and sanitation.
-Has this new international Human Right strengthened marginalized peoples struggle to access water?
-The session marks the publication of a new book on The Right to Water edited by Malcolm Langford (CUP 2017) that investigates the development of the human right to water and provides insight for a new four-year LawTransform research project, Elevating water rights to human rights: Has it strengthened marginalized peoples' claim for water?
-Moderator: Bruce Wilson, PI (University of Central Florida/LawTransform-CMI) Participants include: Malcolm Langford (LawTransform/University of Oslo, Lara Côrtes (LawTransform-CMI), Arkaja Singh (Centre for Policy Research, Delhi), and Inga Winkler (Columbia University, New York) 12:30 - 13:20 Implementing Child Rights in Norway Results from book project edited by Malcolm Langford, Marit Skivenes and Karl Harald Søvig on implementation of the rights of the child in Norway.
+In 2010 the international society recognized this by affirming the independent human right of all to access safe drinking water and sanitation - but still contests over valuable water resources place the livelihoods of millions at risk across the world.
+What difference can law make in providing water to the poor - and how can we know what works?
+The session marks the publication of a new book on The Right to Water edited by Malcolm Langford (CUP 2017), which investigates the development of the human right to water and we will learn about the findings from this work and how it serves as the basis for a new 4 year LawTransform research project on Elevating water rights to human rights: Has it strengthened marginalized peoples' claim for water?
+Moderator: Bruce Wilson (University of Central Florida) Participants include: Malcolm Langford (LawTransform/University of Oslo, Lara Côrtes and Camila Gianella (LawTransform-CMI), Arkaja Singh & Namita Wahi (both Centre for Policy Research, Delhi), Inga Winkler (Columbia University; New York) 12:30 - 13:20 Implementing Child Rights in Norway Results from book project edited by Malcolm Langford, Marit Skivenes and Karl Harald Søvig on implementation of the rights of the child in Norway.
 A special focus is on the rights of migrant children.
 On paper, the rights of migrant children seem well protected in Norway and elsewhere but in practice their rights are often compromised as migration and asylum policies are tightened.
 This session will discuss some of the main challenges faced by child migrants and asylum seekers, but in relation to the asylum process - including in relation to age assessments - and in relation to the integration process.
-Moderator: Hilde Svrljuga Sætre (LawTransform/University of Bergen) Participants include: Malcolm Langford (LawTransform/University of Oslo),

-13:20 - 13:30 Closing of the 2017 Bergen Exchanges

-13:30 - 14:00 LUNCH

-14:00 - 16:00 PhD Course session
+Participants include: Malcolm Langford (LawTransform/University of Oslo), Marit Skivenes (University of Bergen), Karl H Søvig (University of Bergen) 13:20 - 13:30 Closing of the 2017 Bergen Exchanges 13:30 - 14:00 LUNCH 14:00 - 16:00 PhD Course session

-Friday 25 august 18:00 - 21:00 at Bergen Literature House

-Project Launch & reception:
+Friday 25 august 18:00 - 21:00 at Bergen Literature House Project Launch & reception: